- This post contains affiliate links. Read more here.

 Beer and other alcohol

 This one should be a no-brainer, but some people think it’s funny to offer their dog a sip of beer.
 Alcohol in any quantity can be dangerous for animals; it has the same effect on their brain and liver as it does on humans, but it takes a lot less to do a lot more damage in dogs.
-According to WebMD, even a small amount of alcohol can cause vomiting, diarrhea, coordination issues, difficulty breathing, and worse.
-Keep your dog out of the cooler at your next tailgate.
+Even a small amount of alcohol can cause vomiting, diarrhea, coordination issues, difficulty breathing, and worse.

 Leftover ribs (and other meat scraps and bones)